Sammy99jsp/Notes/CM20315/12/Bias.md

-Your model may not have enough layers (enough joins in your graph) to fit your data that well.
+Your model may not have enough layers (enough joints in your graph) to fit your data that well.